 To take part in the Global Business Practicum, please note the following compulsory dates, activities and hurdle requirements.
 All students who are offered a place in the Global Business Practicum are required to participate in all these activities.
 If you know in advance that you are unable to commit to one or more of these dates, please do not apply.

-November 2019 Applications Open Monday 15 April 2019 Applications Close Sunday 12 May 2019 Group Interviews Tuesday 21 - Thursday 23 May 2019 Offer acceptance and $500 deposit due date Wednesday 5 June 2019 Balance due Monday 29 July 2019 Logistics Briefing Monday 5 August 2019 Pre-departure online LMS training modules
+November 2019 Applications Open Monday 15 April 2019 Applications Close Sunday 12 May 2019 Group Interviews Tuesday 21 May 2019 Offer acceptance and $500 deposit due date Wednesday 5 June 2019 Balance due Monday 29 July 2019 Logistics briefing To be confirmed - Monday 5 August 2019 cancelled Pre-departure online LMS training modules

 Hong Kong: Wednesday 27 November - Thursday 12 December 2019

 In-company dates Thursday 28 November - Wednesday 11 December 2019 Final presentation to company On or prior to Wednesday 11 December 2019

 You are enrolled into an MBS graduate degree